Aliases for CD79A Gene

 GeneCards Summary for CD79A Gene

-CD79A (CD79a Molecule, Immunoglobulin-Associated Alpha) is a Protein Coding gene.
-Diseases associated with CD79A include agammaglobulinemia 3 and autosomal agammaglobulinemia.
-Among its related pathways are Downstream Signaling Events Of B Cell Receptor (BCR) and Class I MHC mediated antigen processing and presentation.
+CD79A (CD79a Molecule) is a Protein Coding gene.
+Diseases associated with CD79A include agammaglobulinemia 3 and agammaglobulinemia, non-bruton type.
+Among its related pathways are B cell receptor signaling pathway (KEGG) and Primary immunodeficiency.
 GO annotations related to this gene include transmembrane signaling receptor activity.

 UniProtKB/Swiss-Prot for CD79A Gene